 Note: Employer Direct plan sponsors are exempt from this reporting section.

-Compliance plan requirements for Part D Sponsors are described in Title 1, Part 423, Subpart K, §423.504.
+Compliance plan requirements for Part D Sponsors are described in Title 1, Part 423, Subpart K, §423.504, including procedures to voluntarily self-report potential fraud or misconduct related to the Part D program to the appropriate government authority.
 Chapter 9 of the Prescription Drug Benefit Manual, “Part D Compliance Plan to Control Fraud, Waste and Abuse”, provides interpretive rules and guidelines to Part D Sponsors for implementing the regulatory requirements to have a compliance plan under 42 C.F.R. §423.504(b)(4)(vi)(A-G), and the requirement mandated by Congress in section 1860D-4(c)(1)(D) of the Act that Part D Sponsors have a “program to control fraud, waste and abuse”.

-Part D Sponsors will be responsible for reporting several data elements related to their anti-fraud, waste and abuse activities that will allow CMS to monitor compliance with requirements that Sponsors have a program to control fraud, waste and abuse.
-These data will measure the types of incidents, the sources by which incidents are identified to sponsors, as well as the activities taken by sponsors to respond to the incidents.
+Part D Sponsors may voluntarily report aggregate data related to their anti-fraud, waste and abuse activities.
+Aggregate reporting will allow CMS to monitor Sponsors’ fraud, waste and abuse programs.
+These data will measure the types of incidents, the sources by which incidents are identified to Sponsors, as well as the activities taken by sponsors to respond to the incidents.
 Sponsors should refer to §423.504(b)(4)(vi)(G)(1) and § 423.504(b)(4)(vi)(G)(2) for sponsors’ requirements to conduct inquiries and to design corrective actions to prevent future misconduct as well as address underlying problems.

 For this data collection, the following definitions will apply: